-There are many confidential locations, such as confined military bases that are rarely updated due to security reasons.
-Some of these areas have been blacked out since forever.
+There are many confidential locations, such as confined military bases that are rarely updated on Google Earth due to obvious security reasons.
+Some of these areas have been blacked out on the platform.

-The above-mentioned factors answer this question too.
-Google does not obtain all the images from its own sources; it relies on several providers, and Google has to pay them, obviously.
-Considering all the factors, it will require a whole lot of money and time to update continuously.
-Even if Google does that, it is not at all feasible.
+Although small changes are updated regularly on Google Earth, it can be difficult to keep up with such a large information.
+As already mentioned Google does not obtain all the images from its own sources; it relies on several providers, Considering all the factors, it will require a whole lot of investment and time to update continuously.

 From small changes in traffic trends to new land formations due to a volcano eruption, there can be a wide range of changes with an update.
 Since Google Earth contains a vast database of the physical landscape of Earth, it can be challenging to spot the differences for each new update.
 But, the software has made it easy for everyone, with every new update, Google releases a KML file, which comprises updated regions and helps the viewer identify the changes.
 The KML file marks the updated regions with red.

 How Do You Contribute Photos to Google Earth?